iArcanic/irsm-cw2/executive-report.md

 Key aspects of this policy will include:

+- Encrypting sensitive data in systems such as in ERP, email security solutions like Symantec, and other private stores
 - Data classification guidelines to accurately define what data is sensitive
 - Breach notifications and processes that are in compliance with GDPR Article 33 [@intersoftconsulting]
 - Clear defines roles and responsibilities for both data owners and users